microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/privilegedidentitymanagement-for-groups-api-overview.md

 ## Policy settings and PIM for groups

-Both PIM for groups membership and ownership define settings or rules.
-Such rules include whether multifactor authentication (MFA), justification, or approval is required to activate an eligible membership or ownership to a group, or whether you can create permanent assignments or eligibilities for principals to the PIM for groups membership or ownership.
-These specific rules will determine the settings you can apply while creating or managing PIM for groups membership or ownership assignments and eligibilities.
+PIM for groups defines settings or rules that govern how principals can be assigned membership or ownership of security and Microsoft 365 groups.
+Such rules include whether multifactor authentication (MFA), justification, or approval is required to activate an eligible membership or ownership for a group, or whether you can create permanent assignments or eligibilities for principals to the groups.
+The rules are defined in policies and a policy can be applied to a group.

 In Microsoft Graph, these rules are managed through the [unifiedRoleManagementPolicy](unifiedrolemanagementpolicy.md) and the [unifiedRoleManagementPolicyAssignment](unifiedrolemanagementpolicyassignment.md) resource types and their related methods.

-For example, assume that by default, a PIM for groups membership and ownership don't allow permanent active assignments and defines a maximum of 6 months for active assignments.
+For example, assume that by default, PIM for groups doesn't allow permanent active membership and ownership assignments and defines a maximum of 6 months for active assignments.
 Attempting to create a [privilegedAccessGroupAssignmentScheduleRequest](privilegedAccessGroupAssignmentScheduleRequest.md) object without expiry date will return a `400 Bad Request` response code for violation of the expiration rule.

-PIM allows you to configure various rules including the following:
+PIM for groups allows you to configure various rules including the following:

-+ Whether principals can be assigned permanent eligible assignments
+- Whether principals can be assigned permanent eligible assignments
-+ The maximum duration allowed for a PIM for groups membership or ownership activation and whether justification or approval is required to activate eligible membership or ownership
+- The maximum duration allowed for a group membership or ownership activation and whether justification or approval is required to activate eligible membership or ownership
-+ The users who are allowed to approve activation requests for a PIM for groups membership or ownership
+- The users who are allowed to approve activation requests for a group membership or ownership
-+ Whether MFA is required to both activate and enforce a PIM for groups membership or ownership assignment
+- Whether MFA is required to both activate and enforce a group membership or ownership assignment
-+ The principals who get notified of PIM for groups membership or ownership activations
+- The principals who get notified of group membership or ownership activations

-The following table lists scenarios for using PIM to manage Azure AD rules and the APIs to call.
+The following table lists scenarios for using PIM for groups to manage rules and the APIs to call.

 | Scenarios                                                                                                                                 | API                                                                                                      |
 |--------------------------------------------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------|